lemoncheesecake/lemoncheesecake-requests/doc/index.rst

     * Successes: 1 (100%)
     * Failures: 0

-And here is the report details :
+And here are the report details :

 .. image:: _static/report-sample.png